ovimihai/redis-ru101-course-notes/Week-4.md

     - doesn't prevent writing on the same key
     - no need to know previous values, but needs a temporary latch
         - set with NX=True and PX=5000
-    - this improves concurrency (user experiance)
+    - this improves concurrency (user experience)

 ## Publish / Subscribe
-- allow for simple message brockers
+- allow for simple message brokers
 - doesn't provide delivery guarantee - if a consumer goes offline it will not receive the messages
 - suitable for feeds and streams (gaming, chat), but will miss the messages while disconnected
-- order is guaraneed on a single node
+- order is guaranteed on a single node
 - Types:
     - Simple Syndication
         - `PUBLISH channel message`